microsoft/azure-health-data-services-workshop/Challenge-09/ReadMe.md

 ## Step - 3 Configure Secure FHIR Consent Opt-Out

 1. Refer to the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md) for additional details.
+2. [Configure the Consent Opt Filter](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md).
+The FP-POST-PROCESSOR-TYPES must be updated to include FHIRProxy.postprocessors.ConsentOptOutFilter.
+3. Additionally the FP-MOD-CONSENT-OPTOUT-CATEGORY setting with a value of `http://loinc.org|59284-0` must be added if it does not exist.

 ## Step - 3 Verify Consent Opt-Out filtering